Montana/terminal.com/README.md

 # Command-Line Client

 Anything the library do can be done through the command-line client.
-There are two ways how you can use it.
+There are two ways how you can use it: [with your credentials saved](#with-configuration) in `~/.terminal.com.json` or [without it](#without-configuration).

 Arguments are mapped exactly the same way as in the Ruby API: